-It should also be cautioned that our measurements of the carbon sink of mariculture algae were based on numerical models and parameters.
-The choice of parameters has had an influence on our results.
-We analysed the sensitivity of our results to the parameters r^{POC} , r^{DOC} , α , and β .
-The detailed results of the sensitivity test are shown in Table A3.
-The results showed that the carbon sink of mariculture algae will increase by 0.018% to 0.129% in 2020 if the mechanism parameters were increased by 10%.
-We also estimated the uncertainties of model parameters using Monte Carlo simulation methods.
-The uncertainty ranges of the carbon sink of mariculture algae between 2010 and 2020 are presented in Fig. A.2.
-The uncertainty of carbon sinks (expressed as relative standard deviation (RSD) that equals the standard deviation divided by the mean) ranged from 7.64% to 9.63%, indicating that the results were reliable.
-However, the N and P removal uncertainties were relatively high, ranging from 21.31% to 26.56%, and 27.90% to 35.13%, respectively, which was due to the lack of precision and relatively large standard deviation in the results of existing studies regarding the measurement of algal N and P content.
+370 sequestration by the algae.
+In addition, the fact that only a small portion of POC and DOC contribute to the formation of 371 carbon sink is also considered (Nelson et al., 2002; Nilsson et al., 2018; Chen et al., 2020).
+We further analysed the 372 sensitivity of our results to the parameters r^{POC} , r^{DOC} , α , and β to test the robustness of our results.
+The detailed 373 results of the sensitivity test are shown in Table A3.
+The results showed that the carbon sink of mariculture algae will 374 increase by 0.018% to 0.129% in 2020 if the mechanism parameters were increased by 10%.
+We also estimated the 375 uncertainties of model parameters using Monte Carlo simulation methods.
+The uncertainty ranges of the carbon sink of 376 mariculture algae between 2010 and 2020 are presented in Fig. A.2.
+The uncertainty of carbon sinks (expressed as relative 377 standard deviation (RSD) that equals the standard deviation divided by the mean) ranged from 7.64% to 9.63%, indicating 378 that the results were reliable.
+However, the N and P removal uncertainties were relatively high, ranging from 21.31% to 379 26.56%, and 27.90% to 35.13%, respectively, which was due to the lack of precision and relatively large standard 380 deviation in the results of existing studies regarding the measurement of algal N and P content.

-5. Conclusions
+381 5.
+Conclusions

-This study focused on exploring the potential of AU to enhance algae derived carbon sink and mitigate eutrophication in the face of continued mariculture area degradation and undesired structural change.
-The limited growth of the mariculture algae area in Shandong Province, China, and the more intensive cultivation of laver in the limited area has resulted in minimal improvements in carbon sinks and nutrient removal levels since 2014.
-Our findings indicated that applying AU could effectively compensate for the loss of carbon sink and nutrient removal caused by the decrease of mariculture area or the increase of the laver share.
-Meanwhile, we observed that the potential for AU to achieve these benefits has upper limits.
-It is worth mentioning that scenario analysis cannot calculate future carbon sinks and nutrient removal accurately, but rather reflects a promising technical pathway for improving algae derived carbon sinks and nutrient removal in the face of shrinking mariculture areas and suboptimal species selection.
-Further research could

-- 366 investigate the implication of other potential variables, such as the intensity effect changes over time and AU energy - efficiency on the carbon sink and nutrient removal potential.
+382 This study focused on exploring the potential of AU to enhance algae derived carbon sink and mitigate eutrophication 383 in the face of continued mariculture area degradation and undesired structural change.
+The limited growth of the 384 mariculture algae area in Shandong Province, China, and the more intensive cultivation of laver in the limited area has 385 resulted in minimal improvements in carbon sinks and nutrient removal levels since 2014.
+Our findings indicated that 386 applying AU could effectively compensate for the loss of carbon sink and nutrient removal caused by the decrease of 387 mariculture area or the increase of the laver share.
+Meanwhile, we observed that the potential for AU to achieve these 388 benefits has upper limits.
+It is worth mentioning that scenario analysis cannot calculate future carbon sinks and nutrient 389 removal accurately, but rather reflects a promising technical pathway for improving algae derived carbon sinks and 390 nutrient removal in the face of shrinking mariculture areas and suboptimal species selection.
+Further research could 391 investigate the implication of other potential variables, such as the intensity effect changes over time and AU energy 392 efficiency on the carbon sink and nutrient removal potential.

-CRediT authorship contribution statement
+393 CRediT authorship contribution statement

-- Chunlei Shen: Conceptualization, Writing original draft, Investigation, Formal analysis.
-Xinya Hao: - 370 Conceptualization, Methodology, Software, Writing review & editing.
+Chunlei Shen: Conceptualization, Writing - original draft, Investigation, Formal analysis.
+Xinya Hao: Conceptualization, Methodology, Software, Writing - review & editing.
 Dong An: Investigation, Data curation.
-Martin - 371 R. Tillotson: Writing original draft, Writing review & editing.
-Lin Yang: Conceptualization, Supervision, - 372 Investigation, Funding acquisition.
-Xu Zhao: Conceptualization, Writing review & editing, Methodology, Funding - 373 acquisition.
+Martin R. Tillotson: Writing - original draft, Writing - review & editing.
+Lin Yang: Conceptualization, Supervision, Investigation, Funding acquisition.
+Xu Zhao: Conceptualization, Writing - review & editing, Methodology, Funding acquisition.

-374 Declaration of competing interest
+Declaration of competing interest

-- The authors declare that they have no known competing financial interests or personal relationships that could have - appeared to influence the work reported in this paper.
+- 400 The authors declare that they have no known competing financial interests or personal relationships that could have - 401 appeared to influence the work reported in this paper.

-377 Acknowledgements
+402 Acknowledgements

-- This work was supported by the Major Project of National Social Science Foundation of China (No. 20&ZD100), the - National Natural Science Foundation of China (No. 72074136).
+- 403 This work was supported by the Major Project of National Social Science Foundation of China (No. 20&ZD100), the - 404 National Natural Science Foundation of China (No. 72074136).